software-gardening/almanack/src/book/garden-lattice/understanding.md

 Project documentation often exists within a dedicated `docs` directory where the materials may be created and versioned distinctly from other code.
 Oftentimes this material will leverage a specific documentation tooling technology in alignment with the programming language(s) being used (for example, Python projects often leverage [Sphinx](https://www.sphinx-doc.org/en/master/)).
-These tools often increase the utility of the output by styling the material with pre-built HTML themes, automating application programming interface (API) documentation generation, and an ecosystem of plugins to help extend the capabilities of your documentation without writing new code.
+These tools often increase the utility of the output by styling the material with pre-built HTML themes, automating API documentation generation, and an ecosystem of plugins to help extend the capabilities of your documentation without writing new code.

 For further reading and examples of deep Project documentation, see the following: